MicrosoftDocs/memdocs/memdocs/analytics/enroll-configmgr.md

 ## <a name="bkmk_cm_enroll"></a> Enroll devices managed by Configuration Manager
 <!--6051638, 5924760-->
 Before you enroll Configuration Manager devices, verify the [prerequisites](#bkmk_prereq) including enabling [Microsoft Endpoint Manager tenant attach](../configmgr/tenant-attach/device-sync-actions.md).
 Starting in Configuration Manager 2111, cloud attaching your environment was simplified.
 You can use the recommended defaults to enable both Endpoint analytics and tenant attach at the same time.
-For more information about, see [Enable cloud attach](..\configmgr/cloud-attach/enable.md).<!--10964629-->
+For more information, see [Enable cloud attach](..\configmgr\cloud-attach\enable.md).<!--10964629-->

 ### <a name="bkmk_cm_upload"></a> Enable data upload in Configuration Manager